 setup.cfgtemplate side by side.
 Checkout the documentation of setuptools for more information about this conversion.
 In most cases you will not need to make changes to the new

 setup.pyfile provided by PyScaffold.
-The only exceptions are if your project uses compiled resources, e.g. Cython, or if you need to specify
+The only exceptions are if your project uses compiled resources, e.g. Cython.

 In order to check that everything works, run

 tox -e build(or

 build).
 If those two commands don’t work, check

 srcagain.
 Were all modules moved correctly?
 Is there maybe some